faqihxdev/where-app/README.md

 # Notes

-- Hmm
+- Optimise: Check for all data fetching ui to only fetch on refresh / first time visit
 - Handling all local or cloud fetch is in the store, pass in param if refresh
-- I'll do the expiry and matching
+- Check handling of multiple images, especially in view and edit listings (delete works)
 - Templates for the others

   - View page